bozy15/ms1-project-lancealot/README.md

 ### Strategy

-The aim of my project is to attract coders and business to join this website.
+The aim of my project is to attract coders and businesses to join this website.
 I plan on doing so with a simple and user-friendly UX and keeping the steps to reach their objective to a minimum.

   - Project Goals
     - Have new coders and businesses sign up
-     -Making the sign up process straight forward and seem effortless, I'll achieve this by having just enough information displayed so they can quickly understand the purpose of the website and how to hire coders and post jobs.
+    - Making the join us process straight forward and seem effortless, I'll achieve this by having just enough information displayed so they can quickly understand the purpose of the website and how to hire coders and post jobs.
     - Keeping the site UI looking clean and not overloaded with information that may distract the user and provide a bad UX.

   - User Goals
-    - A fixed navigation bar so the user can navigate easily.
+    - A navigation bar so the user can navigate easily.
-    - The information on each page is long enough to understand the content but also short enough that they don't feel overwhelmed
+    - The information on each section is long enough to understand the content but also short enough that they don't feel overwhelmed
     - Small profile windows of coders so clients can browse potential skill sets of many different developers.
     - A mobile first designed site as some users wish to be able to use this on their phones.
-    - CTA buttons on each page to get the user signed up or to sign in as quickly as possible.
+    - CTA buttons on most sections to get the user signed up as quickly as possible.
-    - A few site to sign up and doesn't need a membership fee or any fee to post a job.
+    - A free site to sign up and doesn't require a membership fee or any fee to post a job.

 ### Scope

- When planning the approach I'd take on how to design this site I decided a Minimalist Web Design (MWD) was the best style.
+ When planning the approach on how to design this site I decided a Minimalist Web Design (MWD) was the best style.

   - Keeps away potential distractions and will insure a clean UX.
   - Suits my current coding level.